Muniment Of Title

 Muniment Of Title Is Not Always An Option

 Muniment of title has no application if the Decedent died without leaving a valid Will.
 (In the case where someone died without a Will and you prefer to avoid the formal probate of the estate, see the Alternatives to Probate.)

 Likewise, muniment of title is not available if there are outstanding debts owed by the Decedent, unless those debts are secured by real property.

-If you have questions about filing a will for probate as a muniment of title, or you are unsure what type of probate is best for your circumstance, and you would like to discuss the case with an experience probate attorney in Texas, contact Ford + Bergner.
+If you have questions about filing a will for probate as a muniment of title, or you are unsure what type of probate is best for your circumstance, and you would like to discuss the case with an experienced probate attorney in Texas, contact Ford + Bergner LLP.